 This is a reader-favourite recipe included by popular demand in my debut cookbook “Dinner”!

 I am obsessed with Laksa.

-My mother will disown me for saying this, but I am pretty sure that Laksa would be my Last Meal.
+My Japanese mother will disown me for saying this, but I am pretty sure that Laksa would be my Last Meal.

-So to get my real Asian fix, I trek wide and far as required.
-For Laksa, I have been known to drive an hour to a place called Temasek in Parramatta which I think has the best Laksa in Sydney
+She will also be able to attest to my obsession with Laksa.
+Because approximately once a month, I trek wide and far as required to get my Laksa fix.
+I have been known to drive an hour to a place called Temasek in Parramatta which I think has one the best Laksas in Sydney

 Let me put that another way.
 I drive a 2 hour round trip for a bowl of Laksa that takes 15 minutes to consume and I’m booted out of my seat the minute I finish slurping the soup.
 This place is in hot demand!